murkl/arch-os/modules/installer/README.md

 ## What is where

 ```
-installer.yaml           what this Installer is, what it asks, what order it runs in
+module.yaml                     what this Installer is, what it asks, what order it runs in
-tasks/<id>/task.yaml     where that step belongs: its stage, its needs, its conditions
+module.sh                       what more than one script has to agree about
-tasks/<id>/task.sh       what it does, plus any file it ships with, beside it
+tasks/<stage>/<id>/task.yaml    what that step is: its needs, its conditions, its offers
-hooks/<name>.sh          everything around the work itself
+tasks/<stage>/<id>/task.sh      what it does, plus any file it ships with, beside it
-lib.sh                   what more than one script has to agree about
+tasks/@<stage>/<id>/            a stage Oak runs itself, rather than as part of the work
 data/                           the tables a language and a country are looked up in
 locales/                        one <code>.po per language, and the template they come from
 ```

-**Note:** _Nothing in `installer.yaml` points at any of this — each part is found by its own name.
+**Note:** _Nothing in `module.yaml` points at any of this — each part is found by its own name.
 Every key those files may use is in the **[Oak reference](https://github.com/murkl/oak/blob/main/docs/REFERENCE.md)**._

 ## Stages

-Every folder under `tasks/` is a step and nothing lists them elsewhere: the folder is the list. `installer.yaml` declares the stages top to bottom, every task belongs to one, and `needs:` orders the tasks that share a stage.
+Every folder under `tasks/` is a stage and every folder in one of those is a step.
+Nothing lists them elsewhere: the folders are the list. `module.yaml` declares the stages top to bottom, and `needs:` orders the steps that share one.

 | Stage | Description |
 | --- | --- |